Freddy Lounds

-Frederick "Freddy" Lounds (or Fredrica "Freddie" Lounds in the Hannibal TV series) is a fictional character in the Hannibal Lecter series, created by author Thomas Harris.
+Frederick "Freddy" Lounds (or Fredrica "Freddie" Lounds in the Hannibal television series) is a fictional character in the Hannibal Lecter series, created by author Thomas Harris.
 Lounds first appears in the 1981 novel Red Dragon as a foil to protagonist Will Graham.
 Lounds is ultimately murdered by the novel's primary antagonist, serial killer Francis Dolarhyde.

-Character overview
+Analysis

+Literary version

 Harris describes Lounds as "lumpy and ugly and small", with "buck teeth", and whose "rat eyes had the sheen of spit on asphalt".
 In terms of personality, Harris further describes Lounds as having "the longing need to be noticed that is often miscalled ego", sharpened by frustrated ambition:

-Resentful of this treatment, Lounds goes into tabloid journalism, receiving much higher pay and better treatment for writing popular but factually questionable news stories.
+Resentful of this treatment, Lounds goes into tabloid journalism, receiving much higher pay for writing popular but factually questionable news stories.
 Lounds has been characterized by reviewers as a film noir throwback:

 Lounds is also said to represent "the vulgarian who does not believe in anything except his own career; he does not understand the idealistic insanity of Dolarhyde or Lecter or the idealistic sanity of Graham".
 Lounds' death is reflected as a consequence of his having only "a modicum of understanding" of people with desires unlike his own.
 As a tabloid photographer, it is also through Lounds that Harris "introduces a theme important to the three novels, the use of film and various optical apparatus to spy upon victims, because the antagonists of the novels need distance".
 Through photojournalism, Lounds publicly highlights Graham's role in the investigation, thereby making Graham himself a target of the killer, and also conveying to Graham's wife and stepson the dangerous world in which he has involved himself.

+Film and television adaptations

+In his review of the 2002 film adaptation of Red Dragon, Roger Ebert of Chicago Sun-Times noted Philip Seymour Hoffman's performance of the character, praising the "humor, of the uneasy he-can't-get-away-with-this variety, in the character of a nosy scandal-sheet reporter".